I’m bisexual, and I’m advocating for the invisible queer communities

 Aarti Dubey’s Instagram account, @curvesbecomeher, is her platform to “engage, learn, and unlearn” about pressing social issues around the world.
 She advocates for body positivity, mental health, equality and educating people on what it’s like to be a spoonie (someone who has chronic illness).
 She is also a married bisexual woman.

-In the third part of our series “I’m queer, and this is what I stand for”, Aarti, a 39-year-old former mental health therapist and now a freelancer and activist, shares what it feels like to belong to a community that is not only misunderstood, but also invisible.
+In the second part of our series “I’m queer, and this is what I stand for”, Aarti, a 39-year-old former mental health therapist and now a freelancer and activist, shares what it feels like to belong to a community that is not only misunderstood, but also invisible.

 This invisibility takes a mental toll: bisexual youth are more likely to suffer from mental health issues as opposed to their heterosexual, gay or lesbian peers, according to a report by The Trevor Project (an American organisation that provides crisis prevention to queer youth).
 Among bisexual youth, 48 percent have seriously considered attempting suicide.
 This is in comparison to 14 percent of heterosexual youth, and 37 percent gay or lesbian youth.*